apalisa/react-customized-hooks/docs-react-customized-hooks/docs/intro.md

 ### State and Effects Hooks
 `useToggle`: Custom hook that provides a boolean state and a function to toggle its value.

+### Fetching Hooks
+`useFetch`: Custom hook for performing HTTP requests and handling loading and error states.

 ***Please refer to the sidebar for detailed documentation of each hook.***

 -----------------------------------------------------------------------------------------------------